Alakhdeepsingh/Big-Mart/README.md

 # Big-Mart
 •Big-Mart is a secure, E-commerce developed primarily to facilitate buying and selling of products between users to manage products, categories and users .
 Deployed on Heroku.
 • Integrated Stripe payments gateway for accepting payments in demo mode.
-• While user can order items, review & comment on products, sell items
+• While user can order items, review & comment on products, sell items.
 • While admin can manage posts, users, categories, comments.
 • Tested the APIs using Postman .

 ## Features: